 - Wade Hampton High School –Students selected for the Fine Arts Center may request to attend.
 Other students may attend through the Change in Assignment Choice Process.

 (Note: Parents who have misplaced their choice form number will need to go to the school where they completed the request form and provide proper identification to receive a copy of their request form.)

 Questions?
 Email firstname.lastname@example.org or call 355-7266 or 355-7263.

 Change in Assignment Lottery Process

-Step 2: Choice Lottery Window - From November 19, 2018 through December 5, 2018, parents/guardians complete a choice form for up to three schools for their child and submit it at their number one choice school.
-Parents receive a form number to later check the lottery results.
+Step 2: Choice Lottery Window - From November 18, 2019 through December 4, 2019, parents/guardians go to their first choice school to secure and complete a choice form for up to three schools and leave the form at the first choice school.
+Parents receive a copy of the choice form with the number to later check the lottery results.
 Order of receipt of form during lottery window does not impact selection.
-(Note: Parents of 5K students for 2019-20 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration in December 2018.
+(Note: Parents of 5K students for 2020-21 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration.
 This includes parents who already have a sibling at the school.
 Space is the determining factor whether a child is granted a slot.))

 Order of Lottery Assignments (Based on space availability)

 - Students with siblings who will return to the requested school on Change in Assignment Choice for the upcoming school year have first priority of assignment to their #1 choice school.